Thomas Edison's most famous quote isn't a gloat.

 In this way, accepting imperfection can actually help us to create a more perfect world.

-That's the focus of this week's One Weekly Decision.
+That should be the focus of your decision.
 It is to not fear imperfection but to embrace it.
 Encourage it.
 In fact, we should celebrate imperfections.
 Seek them, and learn from them.
 Push for perfection, yes, but know and push for the imperfection of failure as Thomas Edison did.

 His acceptance of failure is proof that imperfection makes for a perfect world.